TriLoi/Chat-PGP-P2P/README.md

 The core process is a background process working like a server.

 When this process is launch, it open a UDP listener to add new contacts and a TCP listener to allow discussion requests.
-It open also other TCP listeners for each new discussion created.
+It open also TCP connections for each new discussion created.

-It listen each listener to get new contacts and new messages.
+It listen each connections to get new contacts and new messages.
 It check also the GUI process for new message to send or for new discussion to create.
 Only non-block sockets is used to allow the core process to listen two or more listeners.